StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ## Restore backups and snapshots

-Scripts to list and restore backups and snapshots can be found in the [restore directory of the StackState Helm chart repository \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-k8s/restore).
+Scripts to list and restore backups and snapshots can be found in the [restore directory of the Rancher Observability Helm chart repository \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-k8s/restore).
 To use the scripts, download them from GitHub or checkout the repository.

 {% hint style="info" %}
 **Before you use the scripts, ensure that:**

 * The `kubectl` binary is installed and configured to connect to:
-    1. The Kubernetes cluster where StackState has been installed.
+    1. The Kubernetes cluster where Rancher Observability has been installed.
-    2. The namespace within that cluster where StackState has been installed.
+    2. The namespace within that cluster where Rancher Observability has been installed.
 * The following Helm values have been correctly set:
     1. `backup.enabled` is set to `true`.
     2. `backup.stackGraph.restore.enabled` isn't set to `false` \(to access StackGraph backups\).